YuhanWu2004/Research-project/README.md

 A few short videos that show the process of drafting.

-By completing this project, I practiced researching, designing, and completing a specific project that requires learning new technologies.
+By completing this project, I practiced researching and designing a project that relates to an area that interests me.

+I learned to use drafting techonologies to build models and to test their performances.